 To create a die-cut design, a template or “die-line” must be created to the specifications of the die.
 A designer can then design to that specific die-line.
 As you can imagine, die-cutting is one of the more complicated and therefore expensive print finishings.

 Some commercial printers offer a selection of pre-designed die-lines the can be used to create die-cut designs without the cost of manufacturing your own custom die.
 These can be great solutions for creating unique print pieces in a cost effective manner.

 If there is one takeaway we would want you to walk away with, it would be this; ask questions.

 When you’re working with a designer or printer, and they throw out some print jargon that you don’t understand, don’t just smile and nod to avoid some sort of embarrassment.
 It’s not your responsibility to know all of this; it’s their responsibility to explain it.
 So, ask questions, lots of questions.

 As much as possible, try to decide on the desired print finish before you begin to design a piece.
 In many cases, the finish will inform the design.

-Reach out to us with any questions that you may have, we have been designing print pieces for over 30 years and can walk you through just about an obstacle you are facing.
+Reach out to us with any questions that you may have, we have over 30 years of experience with Houston graphic design and brochure design and printing in Houston, and can walk you through just about an obstacle you are facing.